 Rachel James, Director of Child, Young Adult and Family Services at the Tavistock and Portman NHS Foundation Trust, said:

-“This national report very much reflects what we are seeing as a result of the pandemic both locally in North Central London, and other areas across the country where we deliver support for child and young people experiencing mental and wellbeing difficulties.
+“This national report very much reflects what we are seeing as a result of the pandemic both locally in North Central London, and other areas across the country where we deliver support for children and young people experiencing mental health and wellbeing difficulties.

 “It is crucial to recognise the impact this increased workload is having on mental health practitioners and the vital importance of investing in workforce development.
 Our children and young people’s workforce should always be provided with the appropriate training, capacity building, and support for their own wellbeing, to carry out this important work.